amoebageek/OOJS/what-is-class/README.md

-What are function and what are methods,when shall i call my function a method ?
+What are function and what are methods,when shall i call my function as a method ?
 ------------------------------------------------------------------------

    When a function is defined as a property of an object its is classify as a method.